-Students may choose an elective in the sophomore, junior, and senior years.
-There is a variety of electives offered in all content areas each year including Spanish in the sophomore, junior, and senior years.
-Additionally, a few electives target particular skills that some students may need.
-These electives will be a recommended option for those students.
+Students may choose an academic elective in senior year when electives are offered in History, Mathematics, and Science.
 Please note that Spanish I for juniors will no longer be offered for the 2021-22 school year, and Spanish II for seniors will no longer be offered for the 2022-23 school year.